iobroker-community-adapters/ioBroker.openknx/README.md

 -   feature: add more dpts
 -   bugfix: corrected some min max values
--   bugfix: some unhandeled dpts could not be received
+-   bugfix: some unhandled dpts could not be received
 -   bugfix: fix import
 -   bugfix: min max values